gophercoders/website/content/lessonplans/KS2/lower/numbers.md

 ### Main teaching points

 * Explain that Go has to be typed, in contrast to Scratch.
-* Explain that the files the pupile type are called source code
+* Explain that the files the pupils type are called source code
 * The source code files contain the sequence of Go instructions for the computer
 * Show the pupils how to start a terminal window/command prompt.
 How you do this depends on which operating system you are using.
 * Show the pupils how to start the text editor, create and save a file.
 Again this depends on the platform
-* Explain that an whole number is called an integer in Go
+* Explain that a whole number is called an integer in Go
 * Explain the program task and ask the pupils to type in and run the program.